tlokovic/fprose-tools/README.md

 dynamic "code folding" (hiding and revealing parts of the document).

 # Copright and Licence

+fprose-tools is a personal project of Tom Lokovic.

 This is not an officially supported Google product.